cloudblue/apsconnect-cli/README.md

 Limits for Service template "16" are applied [ok]
 ```

-The `--settings-file` parameter is normally not required, it should contain data in JSON format that will be mixed in to application instance create API request.
+The `--settings` parameter is normally not required, it should point to a file containing data in JSON format that will be mixed in to application instance create API request.
 Can be used to provide custom application instance global settings.

 Use `--instance-only` flag if you wish to skip resource types and service templates creation.